Hugging Face

 Transformers Library

-Companies like Google, Facebook, and OpenAI immediately built large language models (LLMs) like BERT, ROBERTa, GPT-2, and GPT-3 based on transformer technology.
+Companies like Google, Facebook, and OpenAI have all built large language models (LLMs) like BERT, ROBERTa, GPT-2, and GPT-3 based on transformer technology.
 However, not every enterprise can develop architectured transformer models from scratch, as they are expensive and require significant processing and computational resources.

-Hugging Face created the transformers library to help people and organizations overcome the built-on costs of transformers.
-This transformers library is an open-source repository hosting some of the most popular language models.
-Developers use an application programming interface (API) to access thousands of off-the-shelf NLP and computer vision models offered through Hugging Face.
-After downloading each model, those developers can fine-tune them for specific use cases.
+Hugging Face created the Transformers library to help people and organizations overcome the built-in costs of training and hosting transformer-based models.
+This transformer library is an open-source repository hosting some of the most popular language models.
+Developers use an API to access thousands of off-the-shelf NLP and computer vision models offered through Hugging Face.
+After downloading each model, those developers can fine-tune it for specific use cases.

 Hugging Face Hub

 The Hugging Face Hub is the flagship open-source platform offered by the company.
 It consists of pre-trained ML models, datasets, and spaces.
-As of August 2022 the Hub hosts over 68,000 models covering various tasks, including text, audio and image classification, translation, segmentation, speech recognition, and object detection.
+As of January 2026, the Hub hosts over 2.4 million models covering various tasks, including text, audio, and image classification, translation, segmentation, speech recognition, and object detection.

-As of August 2022 the Datasets Library contains over 9,100 datasets.
+As of January 2026, the Datasets Library contains over 730K datasets.
 Users can access and interact with the Datasets Library using a few lines of code.
-For instance, it only takes 2 lines of code (see image below) to access RedCaps—a 12 million image-text dataset scraped from Reddit.
+For instance, it only takes two lines of code (see image below) to access RedCaps, a dataset of 12 million image-text pairs scraped from Reddit.

 Source: Hugging Face